jasp-stats/jasp-desktop/Docs/development/jasp-adding-module.md

 Modules in JASP follow the general structure of an R package.
 From now on, we'll assume the reader is familiar with R packaging.
 If not, check out these excellent materials: Software Carpentries' [R packaging course](https://carpentries-incubator.github.io/lesson-R-packaging/index.html) and, if you want to go deeper, the [R packages book](https://r-pkgs.org/).

+On top of it, we provide a graphical user interface.
+We'll use Qt's `qml` files for this. `qml` files allows us to describe a user interface in terms of their visual components using plain text.
+More information about the `qml` format can be found [here](https://doc.qt.io/qt-6/qmlapplications.html).

 In a nutshell, a JASP module provides no more (and no less) than a user-friendly graphical interface for an underlying R package.
 See a graphical summary below:

 ![](./img/puzzle.svg)